astropy/astroquery/docs/esa/hubble/hubble.rst

   ...                                   filters = ['F555W', 'F606W'],
   ...                                   get_query = True)
   >>> print(result)
-  select * from ehst.archive where(calibration_level=3 AND data_product_type LIKE '%image%' AND intent LIKE '%science%' AND (collection LIKE '%HLA%') AND (instrument_name LIKE '%WFC3%') AND (instrument_configuration LIKE '%F555W%' OR instrument_configuration LIKE '%F606W%'))
+  select * from ehst.archive where(calibration_level=3 AND data_product_type LIKE '%image%' AND intent LIKE '%science%' AND (collection LIKE '%HLA%') AND (instrument_name LIKE '%WFC3%') AND (filter LIKE '%F555W%' OR filter LIKE '%F606W%'))

 --------------------------------------
 3. Cone searches in the Hubble archive